odygrd/quill/docs/sinks.rst

 Sinks are objects responsible for writing logs to their respective targets.

-A :cpp:class:`quill::Sink` object serves as the base class for various sink-derived classes.
+A :cpp:class:`Sink` object serves as the base class for various sink-derived classes.

 Each sink handles outputting logs to a single target, such as a file, console, or database.